-- 6.1i The school pays full regard to Department for Education guidance Keeping Children Safe in Education (September 2021) - 6.1ii We ensure that all appropriate measures are applied in relation to everyone who works in the school and who is therefore likely to be perceived by the children as a safe and trustworthy adult including, for example, volunteers and staff employed by contractors.
-Safer recruitment practice includes scrutinising applications, verifying identity academic and vocational qualifications, obtaining professional references, checking previous employment history and ensuring that a candidate has the health and physical capacity for the job.
-It also includes undertaking interviews and all relevant safer recruitment checks, for example, Disclosure and Barring Service and right to work in the UK..
+- 6.1i Safer recruitment ensures that every new member of staff understands their duties to safeguard young people from the outset starting from the advertisement, through the interview, to their induction, and start at the school.
+It is essential that no one gets to work with children who cannot keep them safe. - 6.1ii We ensure that all appropriate measures are applied in relation to everyone who works in the school and who is therefore likely to be perceived by the children as a safe and trustworthy adult including, for example, volunteers and staff employed by contractors.
+Safer recruitment practice includes scrutinising applicants, verifying identity, seeing academic and vocational qualifications, obtaining professional references, checking previous employment history (and ensuring all gaps in employment are accounted for) and ensuring that a candidate has the health and physical capacity for the job.
+It also includes undertaking interviews and all relevant safer recruitment checks, for example, Disclosure and Barring Service and right to work in the UK.. - 6.1iii Key staff involved in staff recruitment are trained in safer recruitment and vetting as detailed in the LCC Employment Manual.
+At least one member of the recruitment panel, including appointment of volunteers and contracted services, will have received safe recruitment training in the last 6 years and accessed more regularly updates on changes to legislation and procedures. - 6.1iv In line with statutory changes, underpinned by regulations, the school will maintain a Single Central Record (SCR).
+This document will cover all staff (including supply staff, and teacher trainees on salaried routes) who work at the school: this means those providing education to children - 6.1v The information that must be recorded in respect of all staff members mentioned above is whether the following checks have been carried out or certificates obtained, and the date on which each check was completed/certificate obtained apply: - an identity check; - a barred list check; - an enhanced Disclosure and Barring Service (DBS) check - a prohibition from teaching check;

-- 6.1iii Key staff involved in staff recruitment are trained in safer recruitment and vetting as detailed in the LCC Employment Manual.
-At least one member of the recruitment panel, including appointment of volunteers and contracted services, will have received safe recruitment training in the last 5 years and accessed more regularly updates on changes to legislation and procedures. - 6.1iv In line with statutory changes, underpinned by regulations, the school will maintain a Single Central Record (SCR).
-This document will cover all staff (including supply staff, and teacher trainees on salaried routes) who work at the school. - 6.1v The information that must be recorded in respect of all staff members mentioned above is whether the following checks have been carried out or certificates obtained, and the date on which each check was completed/certificate obtained apply: - an identity check; - a barred list check; - an enhanced Disclosure and Barring Service (DBS) check - a prohibition from teaching check; - a section 128 check (for management positions as set out in paragraph 99 for independent schools, including free schools and academies); - further checks on people who have lived or worked outside the UK: this would include recording checks for those European Economic Area (EEA) teacher sanctions and restrictions; - a check of professional qualifications; and - a check to establish the person's right to work in the United Kingdom.
+- a section 128 check (for management positions as set out in paragraph 99 for independent schools, including free schools and academies) and governors in maintained schools - further checks on people who have lived or worked outside the UK: this would include recording checks for those European Economic Area (EEA) teacher sanctions and restrictions; - a check of professional qualifications; and - a check to establish the person's right to work in the United Kingdom.